stkb/Rewrap/specs/Basics/3-Comments.md

+# Comments #

-## Single-line comment markers ##
+## Line comment markers ##

 > language: "javascript"

 Every type of source code document has its own comment markers.
 These are preserved and added or removed for each line as necessary.

     // Line comment markers      ->      // Line comment ¦
                     ¦                    // markers      ¦